natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.IV%20(Sweden).md

 While its KwK40 L48 main gun is quite powerful for its BR, it has obvious weaknesses in its armour and should not be used as a main line tank or you will quickly be back to the hangar screen.
 Staying with allies to assist in finishing a tank off or staying behind to act as a sniper is this tank preferred job description.

+This Panzer IV is a Ausf.
+J variant.
+The biggest difference with the German [[Pz.IV J]] is the lack of a pintle-mounted MG over the turret, the lack of Ostketten for a better mobility in the snow, and the lack of add-on armour.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}